Incremental Processing

 Source: orders.amount (DECIMAL(10,2))Target: orders.amount (STRING)→ Schema drift detected → DROP TABLE → Full refreshMissing watermark

-Section titled “Missing watermark”If the state store doesn’t contain a watermark for a table — either because the table is new, the state backend was wiped, or the table was renamed — Rocky treats the next run as a first run and performs a full refresh, establishing a new baseline watermark.
+Section titled “Missing watermark”If the state store has no watermark for a table (the table is new, the state backend was wiped, or the table was renamed), Rocky treats the next run as a first run and performs a full refresh, establishing a new baseline watermark.

 State store